angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 Take the article you are reading right now: with Angular's default, the route `blog/2026-09-static-angular-ssr-trailing-slash` becomes `blog/2026-09-static-angular-ssr-trailing-slash/index.html`.
 For the rest of this article, let's call it `blog/my-article`.

-A static host like GitHub Pages or Cloudflare Pages sees a request for `/blog/my-article`, finds a folder with that name, and does what web servers have always done with folders: it redirects to `/blog/my-article/`.
+A static host like GitHub Pages or Cloudflare Pages sees a request for `/blog/my-article`, finds a folder with that name and redirects to `/blog/my-article/`.

 ```bash
 $ curl -I https://example.com/blog/my-article